Good Reduction of K3 Surfaces: Introduction

-\begin{Acknowledgements} It is a pleasure for us to thank Fran\c{c}ois Charles, Christopher Hacon, Annabelle Hartmann, Brendan Hassett, Tetsushi Ito, Keerthi Madapusi Pera, Davesh Maulik as well as Yoichi Mieda for discussions and comments.
+\begin{Acknowledgements} It is a pleasure for us to thank Fran\c{c}ois Charles, Christopher Hacon, Annabelle Hartmann, Brendan Hassett, Tetsushi Ito, Keerthi Madapusi Pera, Davesh Maulik, as well as Yoichi Mieda for discussions and comments.
+We also thank the referee for careful proofreading and many comments, including an idea to simplify the arguments in Section \ref{sec: termination of flops}.
 The second named author thanks the department of mathematics at the TU M\"unchen for kind hospitality while visiting the first named author there.
-The second named author is supported by JSPS KAKENHI Grant Number 26247002. \end{Acknowledgements}
+The first named author is supported by the ERC Consolidator Grant 681838 ``K3CRYSTAL'' and the second named author is supported by JSPS KAKENHI Grant Number 26247002. \end{Acknowledgements}